vwh/temp-mail/README.md

 ## Supporters

-A big thank you to the individuals who have donated domains to support this project.
+A big thank you to individuals who have donated domains to support this project.
 Your contributions help keep this service running.

 | Domain | Donated by |
 | --- | --- |